nitinku5021a/e-sangha/backend/README.md

 Google Cloud console:

 1. Create OAuth consent screen.
-2. Android client: package `com.digital.sanghaworld` + SHA-1 of the signing key.
+2. Android client: package `com.digital.meditationsangha` + SHA-1 of the signing key.
+Do not reuse the Vipassana Timer (`com.digital.sanghaworld`) OAuth client.
 3. Web client: copy the client ID into `GOOGLE_WEB_CLIENT_ID` (this is the ID token audience).

 ## Docker